 Sewer Line Repair Cost

-Most pay around the national average cost for sewer line replacement of $5,000.* This figure translates to $50–$200 per linear foot of sewer line.
+The national average cost for sewer line replacement is around $5,000.* This figure translates to $50–$250 per linear foot of sewer line.
 However, the pipe material used and difficulty accessing the existing pipe can affect your price.
-Additionally, excavation, backfill, and landscaping may add extra expenses to your project.
+Excavation, backfill, and landscaping may also add extra expenses to your project.

 You might only have 25–60 feet of sewer lines in a city or dense suburban area, and you might have lines of 75 feet or more on larger rural properties.
-Below is a breakdown of what you might pay for different lengths of sewer line repair and replacement:
+Below is a breakdown of what you might pay for different lengths of sewer line repair and replacement.
+Note that digging a trench will cost an extra $30 to $70 per cubic foot.

 *Cost figures are based on 2023 reports from multiple sources, including Angi and HomeGuide.